Devin Brugman Shows Off Amazing Curves In Brown Tube Top And Tight Jeans

 “Absolutely gorgeous,” a third fan asserted.

-“Golden brown skin, Mexico treated you well,” a fourth user proclaimed, adding a smiley face emoji to their compliment.
+“Golden brown skin, Mexico treated you well,” a fourth user proclaimed, adding a smiley face emoji.

 The model’s Instagram feed is filled with jaw-dropping photos of her killer figure.
-She most recently uploaded an image on September 21, in which she sported a tiny white bikini designed by Monday Swimwear, per The Inquisitr.
-That photo accumulated more than 23,000 likes.
+She most recently uploaded an image on September 21 in which she sported a tiny white bikini designed by Monday Swimwear, per The Inquisitr.
+That photo has accumulated more than 23,000 likes so far.